utkuufuk/cpp-quick-reference/guide.md

 ContactInfo* contactPtr = new ContactInfo("Kristen Lee", "555-2021");
 contactPtr->getName();

-// create a new contact and copy name & phone number from the previous one
-// this object lives on the stack and will be automatically deleted when the calling function terminates ContactInfo newContact = *contactPtr;       // our copy constructor is called here automatically const char* newName = newContact.getName(); // same as "Kristen Lee"
+// create a new contact and copy name & phone number from the previous one (lives on stack) ContactInfo newContact = *contactPtr;       // our copy constructor is called here automatically const char* newName = newContact.getName(); // same as "Kristen Lee"

-// the destructor is called here automatically (we won't delete newContact because it's on the stack) delete contactPtr;
+// the destructor is called here automatically delete contactPtr;
 contactPtr = nullptr;   // good practice for preventing errors

+// don't delete other objects because they live on stack and will get deleted when the calling function returns
 ```

 ## Generics